-- 96. On or about March 19, 2020, as a direct result of the COVID-19 pandemic and closure Orders referenced herein, Plaintiff was forced to close the doors of its "non-life sustaining" business. - 97.
-Because people-employees, patients and others-frequent all areas of Plaintiff's property, there is an ever-present risk that the Covered Property is contaminated and would continue to be contaminated if the business remained open to the public. - 98.
-As a beauty salon, Plaintiff operates in a close environment where clients and employees are directly next to each other, and are using tools, instruments and surfaces which must be free from contaminants.
+- 94. On or about March 13, 2020, as a direct result of the COVID-19 pandemic and closure Orders referenced herein, Plaintiff was forced to close the doors of its non-life sustaining business. - 95.
+Because people-employees, customers and others- frequent all areas of Plaintiff's property, there is an ever-present risk that the Covered Property is contaminated and would continue to be contaminated if the business remained open to the public. - 96.
+Because business is conducted in an enclosed building, the Covered Property becomes contaminated, as respiratory droplets are more likely to remain in the air or infect surfaces within the Covered Property for far longer or with significantly increased frequency as compared to facilities with open-air ventilation. - 97.
+Plaintiff's business is highly susceptible to contamination and damage. - 98.
+Plaintiff's business is also highly susceptible to rapid person-to-property transmission of the virus, and vice-versa, because the activities of the employees and customers interact in close proximity to the property and to one another.

-- 99. Because business is conducted in an enclosed building, the Covered Property is more susceptible to being or becoming contaminated, as respiratory droplets are more likely to remain in the air or infect surfaces within the Covered Property for far longer or with significantly increased frequency as compared to facilities with open-air ventilation. - 100.
-Plaintiff's business is also highly susceptible to rapid person-to-property transmission of the virus, and vice-versa, because the activities of the employees and clients require them to interact in close proximity to the property and to one another. - 101.
-The virus is physically impacting the Covered Property.
-Any effort by the Defendants to deny the reality that the virus has caused physical loss and damage would constitute a false and potentially fraudulent misrepresentation that could endanger the Plaintiff and the public. - 102.
-As a direct result of the COVID-19 pandemic and the Closure Orders, Plaintiff has incurred, and continues to incur, among other things, a substantial loss of business income and additional expenses covered under the Policy. - 103.
-The covered losses incurred by Plaintiff and owed under the Policy increase daily. - 104.
-Plaintiff submitted a claim to Defendant under the Policy for Plaintiff's losses. - 105.
-On March 25, 2020, Defendant wrongfully denied Plaintiff's claim. - 106.
-A declaratory judgment that the Policy provides coverage will ensure that Plaintiff's reasonable expectations of coverage are met and prevent Plaintiff from being left without vital coverage acquired to ensure the survival of the business. - 107.
-A declaratory judgment that the Policy provides coverage will also further the public policy of the State of New Jersey.
+- 99. The virus is physically impacting the Covered Property.
+The Covered Property is contaminated and has suffered direct physical loss and damage.
+Any effort by the Defendants to deny the reality that the virus has caused physical loss and damage would constitute a false and potentially fraudulent misrepresentation that could endanger the Plaintiff and the public. - 100.
+As a direct result of the COVID-19 pandemic and the Closure Orders, Plaintiff has incurred, and continues to incur, among other things, a substantial loss of business income and additional expenses covered under the Policy. - 101.
+The covered losses incurred by Plaintiff and owed under the Policy increase daily. - 102.
+Plaintiff submitted a claim to Defendant under the Policy for Plaintiff's losses. - 103.
+Defendants wrongfully denied Plaintiff's claim. - 104.
+A declaratory judgment that the Policy provides coverage will ensure that Plaintiff's reasonable expectations of coverage are met and prevent Plaintiff from being left without vital coverage acquired to ensure the survival of the business. - 105.
+A declaratory judgment that the Policy provides coverage will also further the public policy of the State.